 Yet Peter, perhaps catching the Lord’s intense gaze, obeyed, going against his fisherman’s instinct.
 “This is crazy!” he thought, “Everyone knows the fishing’s better at night!
 And yet, there’s something about this teacher…”

 Or perhaps, before he could think at all, he was calling for help, the nets breaking with the weight of the fish.
 And seasoned fisherman that he was, Peter knew there was something miraculous about that catch.
 Just think of it, surely the largest ever seen in those parts!

 He had just pulled to shore the greatest catch of his career, enough to keep his family for a good while.
 Success was his!
 Comfort now within reach.
 But he didn’t seem to think of that at all.

 “And when they had brought their boats to land, they left everything and followed him,” Luke 5:11.

 He’d caught a glimpse of Christ’s true identity.

 And in his delightfully spontaneous way, the burly fisherman threw himself at Jesus’ feet, knowing he wasn’t good enough to even be in his presence.
 And then the Lord called him to follow.

-He’d caught sight of who and what Christ is.
-And with that vision filling his sights, he left all for the One he saw as worthy of everything.
+So instead of taking that huge catch to market, Peter and his companions left all and followed Christ.
+They’d caught sight of who and what Christ is.
+And with that vision filling their sights, they left all for the One they saw as worthy of everything.